 Nintendo hasn’t explicitly mentioned the possibility of a cheaper Switch or an upgrade to the original.
 But analysts and supply chain reports have painted a picture of what the successors to one of Nintendo’s most popular consoles ever could look like.

 The Switch “Lite” could be substantially cheaper than the original console.
 Michael Pachter, analyst at Wedbush Securities told GamesIndustry.biz that he anticipates the Switch “Lite” to cost $199, exactly like the 3DS XL.

-Unfortunately, rumors that Nintendo was also developing a premium Switch at a higher price point has been mostly debunked.
-Instead, Nintendo will push out a new version of the original Switch with modest improvements.
-It’s unclear if the upgrade will be pricer higher than the Switch’s current $299 price tag, whether it will replace the original, or if it will be sold alongside it.
-Here’s how the pricing could break down:
+The rumored development of the more expensive Switch as been mostly debunked and the it seems like Nintendo will only upgrade the original console.
+It’s unclear if the upgrade will be pricer higher than the Switch’s current $299 price tag and if it will replace the original or be sold alongside it.

 - The cheapest, Switch “Lite” for $199.

 - The first-generation Switch, currently priced at $299.
 This could see a discount if Nintendo chooses to continue selling it after the upgrade.

 - The upgraded second-generation Switch, which could take the first-gen’s place at $299.
 It could also either be priced higher or take the original’s price tag.

 New Nintendo Switch Models: Release Date

 Nintendo completely shut down the rumors that the Switch “Lite” would debut at E3 2019.
 That means a summer release for the console seems increasingly unlikely.
 But an April 18 report by Japanese newspaper Nikkei suggests that a 2019 release date for a budget Switch variant might not be out of the question.